Einstein’s 5th Dimension and the Beyond

 And sometime three years ago, I came up with the idea of what central role light plays: the speed of light was the occasion for Albert Einstein to include higher dimensions in our understanding of physics.
 The wave nature of light is, in a sense, the basis of all matter.
 According to Paul, God lives in an inaccessible light, and the experience of light plays a central role in most near-death experiences.

 In the 1970s, I read R. Moody’s books, then left the topic a little bit aside.
-Time has not stopped: anyone who is concerned with the subject will be amazed at how much research has been done and how many sources can be used to learn about the hereafter.
+Time has not stopped: anyone who is concerned with the subject will be amazed at how much research has been done and how many sources can be used to learn about the Beyond.
 Unfortunately, the big churches know next to nothing because of their self-imposed restrictions.

 For me, I have found a definite answer and would like to make it available to all: the beyond does exist!
 I am a doctor, a medical doctor, not a physicist or a theologian, but I have always been very interested in physics since school.
 I would now like to try to present my arguments in a comprehensible form, so that even a non-scientist can understand that.